-Malware comes in many shapes and forms today, and all of them have the ability to harm your business in some way.
+Malware comes in many shapes and forms today, and all of them have the ability to harm your businesses computers and networks in some way.
 It’s not just large companies that are the targets of hackers.
 A 2019 Verizon report uncovered that small businesses were the victims in 43 percent of data breaches over the prior year.

 Protecting your business from cybercriminals requires knowledge about the threats you may face.
 Once you know what you may be up against, you can get your defenses in place as soon as possible.

 The Dreaded “Virus”

 While a computer virus is what most people call every malware program these days, most malware programs are not viruses.
 A true virus changes legitimate files so that when you execute one of those files, the virus comes along for the ride.

 Since they infect other files, they’re quite difficult to clean up, and most antivirus programs today will simply delete or quarantine the infected file.
 This may leave you with lost data and software that no longer works properly because it is essentially missing a piece.